SRv6d/hanko/README.md

 Contributions of all sizes that improve `hanko` in any way, be it DX/UX, documentation, performance or other are highly appreciated.
 To get started, please read the [contribution guidelines](.github/CONTRIBUTING.md).
 Before starting work on a new feature you would like to contribute that may impact simplicity, reliability or performance, please open an issue first.

+## License

+The source code of this project is licensed under the MIT License.
+For more information, see [LICENSE](LICENSE).